 At the end of summer, daffodils are rarely top-of-mind.
 But this is precisely the time when you should be ordering them.
 And this is especially true for the more sought-after, unusual varieties.
 Why stick with yellow trumpets when daffodils come in so many other colors, shapes and sizes?
 See below if one or more of these different types of daffodils wouldn’t be the perfect fit for your 2021 spring garden.

 THE 13 MAIN TYPES OF DAFFODILS

+The choices are seemingly endless.
 Depending on who you talk to, there are currently between 40 and 200 different daffodil species and over 32,000 registered cultivars.
-For horticultural purposes, they are split into 13 divisions.
-This list of divisions is known as the Official Classification System and it categorizes daffodils depending on the size and shape of their cups as compared to their petals.
+To keep them all organized, horticulturalists split them into 13 divisions.
+Known as the Official Classification System, it categorizes daffodils based on the size and shape of their cups as compared to their petals.

 Here’s a rundown of the divisions and links to some of the standout varieties in each one.